truegoodcraft/business_project/README.md

 - **Real, but early.** The core works for me; expect rough edges and breaking changes.
 - **Side project.** I have a day job and a family.
 Progress will be steady but not frantic.
-- **Free forever.** You can run BUS Core locally, indefinitely, with no license key and no tracking.
+- **Free forever.** You can run BUS Core locally, indefinitely, with no license key and no tracking. # If you run it at any point know this.
+I will do my best to maintain backwards compatibility over all else.
+No db nukes or wipes, I run this too :p
 - **Pro later, only if you actually need it.** Paid features will be for heavy automation and people who live in this every day.
 If you don’t need that, you shouldn’t feel any pressure to pay.

 ### Current surface